UrielKAlistair/viratsim/README.md

 I have included the install commands for the last two in a prerequisites.bash file in this directory.

-Assuming you've got the dependencies, running this is fairly simple. virat.launch will launch a gazebo world, spawn the vehicle in it and open Rviz for you to visualise anything we may be seeing.
+Assuming you've got the dependencies, running this is fairly simple.
+Simply clone my entire repo inside the src folder of a catkin workspace.
+The package name will be viratsim. virat.launch will launch a gazebo world, spawn the vehicle in it and open Rviz for you to visualise anything we may be seeing.

 teleop.launch will let you control the vehicle with a teleop.